davewsmith/toydeploy/NOTES.md

 ## To Do

  * Sort out why logging from the app is making it into the logs.
    (I dimly remember this being something stupid.)
- * Add database
+ * Add a database
     - this'll cause us to split provisioning into roles (webserver, db)
  * Add database migrations
  * sort out how to go into "maintenance" mode while migrations are running
  * figure out how to introduce styling without muddying things up too badly (an app issue, not a provisioning issue)
+ * Set up HTTPS for the Pi (https://tailscale.com/kb/1153/enabling-https/)
+    - Get letsencrypt into the provisioning
+ * Provision an EC2 instance, get a domain name, set up DNS

 ## Day 1

 Installed Ansible into a Python3 virtual environment.

-Decided which pi to play with, then created `inventory` as
+Decided which Pi to play with, then created `inventory` as

     [pi]
     pi3 ansible_user=pi